FM 108 Remembered:

 Norm also understood the business end of radio by now.
 And while he loved playing r&b and rare rock 'n' roll, he also wanted to make a living in radio.
 If that meant playing some mainstream hits now and then, so be it.

-By 1981, Norm became program director and music director of FM 108.
+By 1981, Norm had become program director and music director of FM 108.
 His newly-acquired business acumen combined with his radio experience and knowledge of rock 'n' roll made him the perfect choice to lead FM 108 into the '80s.
 The fact that he had literally thousands of hours of interview tape of rock 'n' roll's greatest stars didn't hurt either.

 The result was a wide variety of feature programs, all courtesy of Norman.
 From 1979 to 1980, FM 108 carried "Norman B. and Friends" from 11 p.m. to midnight on Monday nights.
 There was also "In Touch With Yesterday", a 30-minute program, and "Personality Profiles", which was 15 minutes long.
 These programs appeared at various times in the FM 108 program schedule from 1980 to 1987.
-Norm also put together an interesting show called "The Wax Museum", which dealt in themes and did not contain interviews.
-There was also a interview program in the mid-80s called "The Late Show", and he also assisted Fran Roberts on "The Elvis Hour".
+Norm also put together interesting shows called "The Wax Museum" and "Profiles", which dealt in themes and did not contain interviews.
+There was also a interview program in the mid-80s called "The Late Show", and he also assisted Fran Roberts on "The Elvis Hour."
 Norm gave up the regular morning show in the early '80s and was mostly heard on tape thereafter.
 However, now and then he filled in for other jocks and always provided unforgettable radio entertainment.

 If Norm had lived his dream, FM 108 would have been pumping out the likes of Fats Domino, Larry Williams and Piano Red 24 hours a day, seven days a week.
 But in the reality of the radio business, you have to appeal to the majority of the listeners to get that majority to listen to you.
 And then there are the myriad of regulations that are part of the Canadian broadcast scene.
 So if FM 108 seemed to play a lot of Anne Murray and 1970-era hit records, there was a good reason for it.
 (Much more information on the FM 108 years is contained in The FM 108 Story.)